FirstLegoLeague/launcher/docs/userguide.md

 ### Use of iPads and tablets

 We have done limited testing of referee score input using iPads and WiFi.
 No problems were encoutered.
 If  there is a temporary loss of connectivity when the scoresheet is submitted, the results are saved locally in the iPad, and are sent again together with the submit of the subsequent scoresheet.
 **Note:** Additional functionality has been added since these tests.
 Tournament organizers that intend using iPads should coordinate this with the development team.
+See the About screen for contact details.

 ## Network adapters